DESIHIGH/desihigh/README.md

 the [Intro](https://hub.gke.mybinder.org/user/michaeljwilson-desi-highschool-yu1evqti/notebooks/Intro.ipynb) notebook, followed by the [DESI](https://hub.gke.mybinder.org/user/michaeljwilson-desi-highschool-yu1evqti/notebooks/DESI.ipynb) notebook.
 This way you can run your own experiments with DESI data!
 We hope to add more examples in the future.
 For background to the DESI project, see www.desi.lbl.gov

-For an introduction to Python, see e.g. www.learnpython.org
+For an intoduction to  Python, see e.g. www.learnpython.org

 For an introduction to Jupyter notebooks, see e.g. www.dataquest.io/blog/jupyter-notebook-tutorial/